Queensland Conveyancing FAQ

 If the pool lacks council approval, you could be responsible for rectifying non-compliance after settlement.

 Prefer to watch?
-Click here.
+Watch the video answer

 If you’re buying or selling a property in Queensland, you’ve probably heard of PEXA—but what is the PEXA fee, and why do you have to pay it?